Charles Grafton Page: Scientific accomplishments

-Page advocated the use of this shocking therapy device as a medical treatment known as galvanism, an early form of electrotherapy.
-His interest lay in heightening of electrical tension, or voltage above that of the low voltage battery input, and in its other electrical behaviors.
-Page went on to improve the inductive coil building a particularly effective instrument and giving it the name 'Dynamic Multiplier'.
+While Page advocated the use of this shocking device as a medical treatment, an early form of electrotherapy, his own interest lay in its heightening of electrical tension, or voltage above that of the low voltage battery input, and in its other electrical behaviors.
+Page went on to improve the instrument, giving it the name 'Dynamic Multiplier'.

 In order for Page's instrument to produce the shock, the battery current had to be stopped.
 In order to experience another shock, the battery had to be started again, and then stopped.
-This technique led Page to invent the first interrupters to provide a repeatable means of connecting and disconnecting the circuit.
+Page invented the first interrupters, to provide a repeatable means of connecting and disconnecting the circuit.
 In these devices, electrical flow is started and stopped as a rocking or rotary motion lifts electrical contacts out of a mercury pool.
 An electric motor effect is responsible for the continued operation of the switch.

-Crucial to Page's research with the spiral conductor was his capacity to do innovating experimenting with good results.
+Crucial to Page's research with the spiral conductor was his capacity to explore and question the unknown, where the physical effects were enigmatic and the 'received theories' inadequate.
 Page did not provide an explanation for what he found, yet he extended and amplified the apparatus and its unexpected behaviors.
+A recent reconstruction of Page's experiment corroborates the central role of ambiguity in his work, finding, "A key strategy in working productively with ambiguity lies in opening up multiple possibilities, entry points, and perspectives, as Page did by soldering intermediate [cups] into his spiral."
 Page's publication about his spiral instrument was well received in the American science community and in England, putting him into the upper ranks of American science at the time.